fikripcr/lab_manajemen_pcr/README.md

 4. **Optimize Performance**: Use cache management and optimization features
 5. **View Existing Backups**: See list of existing backups with size and creation date
 6. **Download/Manage Backups**: Download or remove old backups to manage storage space

+## DataTable State Persistence

+The application includes a robust state persistence system for DataTable components that preserves user preferences between page loads using DataTables' built-in state saving functionality.
+This feature enhances user experience by maintaining their search terms, page length, and pagination state.

+### Features
+- **Search Persistence**: Search terms are automatically saved and restored using DataTable's built-in state saving
+- **Filter Persistence**: Custom applied filters are preserved between page loads using custom localStorage
+- **Page Length Persistence**: Selected page length (10, 25, 50, 100, All) is automatically maintained by DataTable
+- **Pagination Persistence**: Current page number and state are automatically preserved by DataTable
+- **Unique Storage Keys**: DataTable automatically creates unique keys based on table ID and URL path
+- **Server-side Processing Compatible**: Works properly with server-side DataTables

+### Implementation Details
+- **DataTable Component**: Uses native DataTables `stateSave: true` for standard features (search, pagination, page length, column ordering, etc.)
+- **Custom Filters**: Custom filter controls are handled separately with custom localStorage functionality
+- **UI Synchronization**: All UI components are updated to match the restored DataTable state

+### How It Works
+1. **State Saving**: DataTable automatically saves state when users change search, pagination, or page length
+2. **Custom Filter Saving**: Custom filters are saved to localStorage when changed
+3. **State Loading**: On page load, saved state is retrieved and applied to the DataTable and UI components
+4. **Synchronization**: The UI components are updated to match the restored DataTable state

+### Components Affected
+- All pages using the `x-datatable.datatable` component
+- All pages using the `x-datatable.search-filter` component
+- All pages using the `x-datatable.page-length` component

+This feature significantly improves user experience by maintaining context when navigating between pages or refreshing content.

 ### Configuration Process